 By being flexible, you have freed up your adult married kids to genuinely enjoy your celebrations.
-Additionally you have encouraged them to attend holiday events with other family.
-That is some high-level Ninja Nana shit!
+Additionally, you have encouraged them to attend holiday events with other family.
+That is some high-level Ninja Nana moves!

-Take the first step by inviting all the important people to your home and be genuine about it.
+Take the first step by inviting all the important people to your home and be genuine.
 You might be surprised how much fun those other people can be!